“A Comparative Study/Analysis Between the English Language and the Astori Dialect of the Shina Language based on Affixation

 A suffix is an affix that is adjoined to the right of the base of a word and changes the meaning the of base form.
 The most popular suffixes of the English language are –ness, -ed, -er, -est, -ity, -ly, -al, -ous, -ary, -ic, -ish, -less, -like and -y etc.

 Suffixes can also be a letter or group of letters.
-They may change the meaning of a base word, the class of the word and form a new word in the language.
+They may change the meaning of a base word, and the class of the word and form a new word in the language.
 So, our primary step is to highlight these facts.

 From Nouns to Nouns